• Skip to primary navigation

 One of the best options for a spotting scope – durable and ergonomically pleasing with edge-to-edge sharpness all the way to top power.

-Best overall spotting scope for birding (available as angled or straight)
+Best overall scope (angled or straight)

 Gosky 20-60×80 spotting scope

-A well constructed, fully multi-coated instrument that represents a good entry point into birding through a spotting scope.
+A well-constructed, fully multi-coated instrument that represents a good entry point into birding through a spotting scope.

-Best value spotting scope for birding
+Best value spotting scope

 Swarovski Optik HD ATS 80 spotting scope